v-chores/v-chores/README.md

 - [x] User can login, logout, etc.
 - [ ] User can search for other users using filters for skills and compensation/ price
 - [x] User can view a feed of transactions
+- [x] User can view a single post in isolation

 **Optional Nice-to-have Stories**